Dzonatas/solution/README.md

 .unixcall: Similar to managed calls for NaCl, LLVM, and C++.
 (Optional mangled optimization)<br/>
 .syscall: Optimization for UNIX systems. <br/>
 <br/>
 In mathematical expressions, they must be derived from base types or calculated from primitive real numbers.
 When in doubt, use MathML and wrap such expressions in DAE.
 Real-time math expressions are not accurate unless it uses real time scale factors and handles skew exceptions.
-When in doubt about time scales, wrap your expressions in MathML semantics and DAE (with optional descriptive tyoes), or the compiler may throw exceptions upon undefined semantic values.
+When in doubt about time scales, wrap your expressions in MathML semantics and DAE (with optional descriptive types), or the compiler may throw exceptions upon undefined semantic values.

 ---